-Coconut oil substitutions: For this recipe I generally use flavourless coconut oil or butter flavoured coconut oil.
-You can also substitute either of these for regular full flavoured coconut oil, vegan butter or even cow’s milk butter if you tolerate dairy.
+Coconut oil substitutions: For this recipe I generally use flavorless coconut oil or butter flavored coconut oil.
+You can also substitute either of these for regular full flavored coconut oil, vegan butter or even cow’s milk butter if you tolerate dairy.
 Whatever you decide, make sure to melt the oil or butter otherwise your cookie dough and cookies will end up being a bit dry and crumbly.
+I usually stay away from olive oil because the strong flavor won’t work with these mild cookies.

-Gluten-free flour substitutions: Generally I use Bob’s Red Mill gluten free 1-to-1 flour for this recipe, however you can also substitute this for any other gluten-free flour mix.
+Gluten-free flour substitutions: Generally I use Robin Hood gluten-free flour blend for this recipe, however you can also substitute this for any other gluten-free flour mix.
 I have also tried this recipe with white rice flour and although the texture of the cookies turns out a little bit different, it is still delicious.

-Make this recipe vegan: Use one egg substitute/replacement instead of one chicken egg.
+Make this recipe vegan: Use one egg substitute/replacement (flax egg) instead of one chicken egg.
+You can eat the sugar cookie dough raw if you make them vegan cookies!

 Recipe FAQs